zzt108/vectool/README.md

 ### Automatic Saving and Loading of Folder Associations

 The application automatically saves which folders you have selected for each vector store.
 When you select a vector store from the dropdown, the folders you previously used with that vector store will be automatically loaded into the "Selected Folders" list.
 This feature allows you to easily manage different sets of folders for different vector stores.
+The path to the file where this information is stored can be configured in the `app.config` file.

 ## Configuration

+*   **app.config:** Contains application-level settings, including the path to the `vectorStoreFolders.json` file.
 *   **.openai:** Contains your OpenAI API key and optional organization/project identifiers.
 Ensure this file is properly configured before running the application.
 *   **OaiUI/Config/LogConfig.xml:** Configuration file for NLog, allowing you to customize logging behavior (e.g., log levels, output targets).
 *   **MimeTypes/Config/\*:** JSON files defining MIME types, new file extensions for processing, and Markdown tags for code blocks.